Enroll devices by using a device enrollment manager account

 - (iOS only) If you use DEM to enroll iOS devices, you can't use the Apple Configurator, Apple Device Enrollment Program (DEP), or Apple School Manager (ASM) to enroll devices.
 This means that you can't put the device in supervised mode and thus won't have access to some configuration options.

-- (Android only) There is a limit to the number of Android work profile devices that can be enrolled with a single DEM account.
-A maximum of 10 Android work profile devices may be enrolled per DEM account.
-This limitation does not apply to legacy Android enrollment.
+- (Android only) There's a limit to the number of Android work profile devices that can be enrolled with a single DEM account.
+Up to 10 Android work profile devices may be enrolled per DEM account.
+This limitation doesn't apply to legacy Android enrollment.

 - Devices can install VPP apps if they have device licenses.

-- An Intune device license is not required to use DEM.
+- An Intune device license isn't required to use DEM.
 Learn more about user and device licenses.

 You can deploy company apps to devices that are managed by the device enrollment manager.
 Deploy the Company Portal app as a Required Install to the device enrollment manager's user account.
 To improve performance, viewing the Company Portal app on a DEM device shows only the local device.
 Remote management of other DEM devices can only be done from the Intune admin console.